-Swans Return to the Upper Mississippi River
+TUNDRA SWANS Return to the Mississippi River

-by Michelle Marron and Ruth Nissen, Wisconsin DNR
+with Mississippi River author, Pat Middleton, Michelle Marron and Ruth Nissen, Wisconsin DNR

 Harry Buck of Alma organized the first swan watch at Rieck's Park north of Alma, Wisconsin, after he heard a visitor videotaping 4,000 tundra swans saying that "all the noise was coming from these egrets."
-Swans are also resting by the thousands in Pool 8 near Stoddard, Wisconsin, and Brownsville, Minnesota.

 (From DISCOVER!
 AMERICA'S GREAT RIVER ROAD, Volume 1, by Pat Middleton )